With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Cmha Nw Center For Family Services And Mh is a methadone treatment center in Torrington, CT situated at 100 Commercial Boulevard, 06790 zip code area.
-Cmha Nw Center For Family Services And Mh provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
-In addition, Cmha Nw Center For Family Services And Mh offers housing services, case management and mentoring/peer support.
-Cmha Nw Center For Family Services And Mh includes opioid treatment for children and adolescents.
+Cmha Nw Center For Family Services And Mh is a methadone treatment center in Torrington, Connecticut situated at 100 Commercial Boulevard, 06790 zip code.
+Cmha Nw Center For Family Services And Mh provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
+Also, Cmha Nw Center For Family Services And Mh provides recovery coaches, mentoring/peer support and mental health services.
+Cmha Nw Center For Family Services And Mh provides opioid treatment for children and adolescents.

 Midwestern Ct Council Of Alcoholism Torrington is a methadone treatment center in Torrington, CT located at 410 Winsted Road, 06790 zip code area.
 Midwestern Ct Council Of Alcoholism Torrington provides naltrexone administration and suboxone prescription.
-Also, Midwestern Ct Council Of Alcoholism Torrington provides mental health services, mentoring/peer support and social skills development.
-Midwestern Ct Council Of Alcoholism Torrington includes opioid treatment for children and adolescents.
+Also, Midwestern Ct Council Of Alcoholism Torrington provides mentoring/peer support, case management and social skills development.
+Midwestern Ct Council Of Alcoholism Torrington provides opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.